doducthao/Deep-learning-projects/README.md

 # Deep-learning-projects
-This is a collection of deep learning projects that I code myself, mainly for learning and research purposes
+This is a collection of deep learning projects that I code myself, mainly for learning and research purposes.